Pilgrims return to Mecca as Saudi eases virus restrictions

 The Grand Mosque, which is being sterilized and cleaned multiple times a day, houses the cube-shaped Kaaba that observant Muslims pray toward five times a day.

 Before visitors can enter the mosque to pray or perform the umrah, they have to apply and reserve a specific time and date through an online application to avoid crowding and maintain social distancing.
-Visitors can also select via the app their means of transportation and meeting points.
+Visitors can also select their means of transportation and meeting points via the app .

 State TV showed on Sunday what appeared to be fewer than 50 people circling the Kaaba at the same time and walking several meters (feet) apart.
 Typically, the mosque would be packed with worshippers from around the world crowded shoulder-to-shoulder at all times of the day and night.